ekelen/tarot-api/README.md

 > For all your cybermysticism needs. 🔮

 Provides information parsed from AE Waite's The Pictorial Key to the Tarot, meeting the OpenAPI 3 spec.
-This was created as a friendly introduction to REST APIs with ExpressJS.
+This was created as a friendly introduction to REST APIs.

 ---